-Brainspotting (BSP) is a theray that uses spots in a person’s visual field to help them process trauma, reduce pain, improve performan, and address other areas of "stuckness."
-BSP works with the midbrain, the area of the brain responsible for motion, consciousness, emotions, and learning..
-It may help the to access experiences and symptoms that are in the unconscious mind and may not be expressed in talk therapy.
+Brainspotting (BSP) is a therapy that uses spots in a person’s visual field to help them process trauma, reduce pain, improve performance, and address other areas of "stuckness."
+BSP works with the limbic system, the area of the brain responsible for motion, consciousness, emotions, and learning.
+It may help an individual to access experiences and symptoms that are in the unconscious mind and may not be expressed in talk therapy.

-BSP requires all elements of a healthy therapeutic relationship between the practitioner and the client--including trust, safey, empathy, and energic attunement.
-BSP may iinvolve a focus on the somatic experiencess of the client and may be a more active form of therapy.
+BSP requires all elements of a healthy therapeutic relationship between the practitioner and the client--including trust, safety, empathy, and energic attunement.
+BSP may involve a focus on the somatic experiences of the client and may be a more active form of therapy.
 BSP is less structured than EMDR.
+BSP can be practiced both in person and through telehealth.

 You can read more about Brainspotting here.